Support for patient advocacy has never been higher than it is today.

 This is just the beginning.
 Essential oils are a therapy and they should be respected as a medicine.
 Sometimes when we see bottles of herbs, oils and essences on store shelves we assume they’re safe because they’re natural and over-the-counter.
 But you wouldn’t take over the recommended dose of cough medicine or ibuprofen (I hope).
 Please take the same cautions with your natural remedies.

-For more detailed information on flower essences, herbalism, essential oils and more sign up for the biweekly newsletter
+For more detailed information on flower essences, herbalism, essential oils and a free e-book on seasonality, sign up for the newsletter list

 Resources and Links